Zorglub: Overall

 An impressive arch-villain, his initial appearance is that of a visionary evil genius, but the comical aspects of the character soon come through.
 Although possessing a great deal of advanced machinery, his only true invention (as he admits) is the "zorglonde" (zorglwave, a mind-control radio wave).

 He boasts that he could, if he wanted to, take over the world, but considers it too petty for a man of his genius.
 His real aim is to be recognized as the greatest scientist of all time, but being eccentric, schizophrenic and with a big ego, he has a tendency to make foolish mistakes which lead to his downfall.
 He later rehabilitates, but his ego is never "shot down" which makes him an easy target to manipulate as evidenced in the album Tora Torapa.

 In the latest album La Face cachée du Z, Zorglub has built a space base on the other side of the Moon... but that forced him to bow before investors and build them a lunapark.
 That makes him so mad he finally decides to be a villain again, this time in space, and (supposedly) far from humans.

-Zorglub also had his own series of spinoff albums with his daughter, written and drawn by José Luis Munuera.
+Zorglub also had his own series of spinoff albums, written and drawn by José Luis Munuera, where he is shown having constructed himself a robotic daughter named Zandra and getting in trouble with various high-ranking individuals over his inventions.